Progressor/ProgressorExecutor/README.md

 These instructions are written for *Ubuntu* 16.04 LTS.

+The goal is to install the Executor in `/opt/Executor/` and run it as a Docker container.

 ### Server setup

 1. Install [*Docker*](https://www.docker.com/) by executing `curl -sSL https://get.docker.com/ | sh`